zranger1/hubitatpixelblazedriver/README.md

 Create a new virtual device on your Hubitat, name and label it, and select "Pixelblaze Controller" as the device type.
 Save your new device.

-Click the new device on the Hubitat's "Devices" page, and enter your Pixelblaze's IP address (the port number is no longer required, but can optionally still be entered) in the provided field.
+Entering a static IP address is no longer required.
+If you do wish use a static IP address, click the new device on the Hubitat's "Devices" page, and enter your Pixelblaze's IP address (the port number is no longer required, but can optionally still be entered) in the provided field.

+To have the hub find your Pixelblaze by name:
+- on the "Settings" tab of your Pixelblaze's web UI, enable Network Discovery
+- enable **Use Pixelblaze discovery service to find IP address** in the Preferences section of your device page on your hub.
+- set the Pixelblaze's "Device Name" on your hub to be the same as the name shown on the Settings tab of the web UI.

+Press the "Save Preferences" button, and your Pixelblaze hub device will be ready to use.

 #### Legacy on/off switching method
 *The ability to switch on/off by selecting patterns has been preserved for backward compatibiliby.
 It is now disabled by default when the driver is installed.*